eschluntz/PytorchBridge/readme.md

 # Torch Bridge: Optimizing Bridge trusses using Pytorch
 ![img](imgs/demo.gif)

+You can use Pytorch for more than just Neural Networks - its autograd is super powerful for any problem where you need gradients!
+In this case, optimizing the design of a bridge truss.

 ## Datastructures
 The truss is stored as a graph where each node is a connection point, and each edge is a beam connecting two nodes.